expo/expo/docs/versions/unversioned/sdk/accelerometer.md

 ### `Expo.Accelerometer.isAvailableAsync()`

-Is the sensor enabled on the device.
+Returns whether the accelerometer is enabled on the device.

 #### Returns